 - As companies look to grow their business after months of quarantine, they will again turn to travel to build relationships and close deals.
 With budgets impacted, travel managers will need to balance this with a renewed emphasis on savings, flexibility and cost avoidance, and hotels should ensure they can provide rates that deliver this.

-For the latest on COVID-19, please visit CWT's dedicated coronavirus page.
+For the latest on COVID-19, please visit CWT's dedicated COVID-19 page.